AndrisBorbas/QuickCommands/README.md

 # QuickCommands

-Plugin for Unreal Engine 5 that adds a window what you can fill with console commands and you can execute them by clicking on them.
+Plugin for Unreal Engine 4 and 5 that adds a window what you can fill with console commands and you can execute them by clicking on them.

 <img src="/Resources/quickcommands.gif" width="720" />